 Controller Configuration

-For wastewater treatment systems, controller selection depends on:
+For wastewater treatment systems in water & wastewater, controller selection depends on:

 • Discrete Input Count: Sensors for position, status, and alarms